syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 ![Form Filling](GettingStarted_images/GettingStarted_img2.jpeg)

-Essential PDF allows you to fill the form fields by using [PdfLoadedField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedField.html) class.
+.NET Core PDF library allows you to fill the form fields by using [PdfLoadedField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedField.html) class.
 You can get the form field either by using its field name or field index.

 {% highlight c# tabtitle="C#" %}